yadav-sundarm/getPlaced/README.md

 - Three categories: Quantitative Aptitude, Logical Reasoning, and Computer Aptitude
 - Timed mock tests with tab-switch detection to simulate real exam conditions
 - Full mock test mode covering all three categories in one sitting
-- Instant scoring and detailed results on submission
+- Instant aptitude score on submission.

 ### 📄 Resume Analyzer
 - Upload your resume (PDF, DOC, DOCX) and get an **ATS Compatibility Score out of 100**
 - High-impact and medium-impact suggestions with before/after rewrites powered by Gemini AI